 Although I’d decided not to have children, I was convinced to leave that decision in God’s hands, and went off birth control, in two years having two children.
 (And lost my faith and returned to birth control.)

-Later, at an ecumenical intentional community called New Jerusalem, I attended my first marches against nuclear power and organized the region’s first peace conference, as well as Third World craft Christmas gift purchases, a children’s clothing exchange, and teacher’s peace workshops in the year that I was there.
+Later, at an ecumenical intentional community called New Jerusalem, in Cincinnati, I attended my first marches against nuclear power and organized the region’s first peace conference, as well as Third World craft Christmas gift purchases, a children’s clothing exchange, and teacher’s peace workshops in the year I was there.